aws/aws-graviton-getting-started/c-c++.md

 # the output should be 1 if app has been compiled with -moutline-atomics
 ```

+GCC 10.1+ enables `-moutline-atomics` by default as does the version of GCC 7 used by Amazon Linux 2.

 ### Porting codes with SSE/AVX intrinsics to NEON

 When programs contain code with x64 intrinsics, the following procedure can help